The World Today for August 01, 2022

 The Revanchist’s Folly

-Russia plans to hold elections in the occupied Ukrainian territories of Donetsk, Kherson, Luhansk and others as early as September, paving the way for Russian President Vladimir Putin to annex those regions in the same way he did in 2014 when he seized Ukraine’s Crimea Peninsula.
+Russia plans to hold elections in the occupied Ukrainian territories of Donetsk, Kherson, Luhansk and others as early as September, paving the way for Russian President Vladimir Putin to annex those regions in the same way he seized Ukraine’s Crimea Peninsula in 2014.

 Of course, Russian officials deny they covet these territories.
 “The determination of the future destiny of those people is in their hands,” a Kremlin spokesman told Bloomberg.
 “If they are going to make any referendums, it will be their decision.”